LG G4 Bootloop Problem: What is the LG bootloop problem and what’s the latest news?

 At the time of writing, the petition has 5,556 signatures.
 While not on the scale of some of the petitions you may have signed, or seen, it’s a clear sign that this is likely a very significant, fairly widespread problem.

-If you experience the issue and you device is still within warranty, we recommend getting in contact with either your network or a service centre.
+If you experience the issue and you device is still within warranty (unlikely at this time), we recommend getting in contact with either your network or a service centre.
 To do the latter, you need to request a repair on the LG website.

 Have you had issues with the bootloop problem?
 Let us know in the comments.